 Future Journalism Teacher Scholarships — July 15

-The Journalism Education Association sponsors up to five $1,000 scholarships for education majors who intend to teach scholastic journalism.
+The Journalism Education Association sponsors up to two $1,000 scholarships for education majors who intend to teach scholastic journalism.
 Each recipient must be a college junior, senior or master’s degree student in a program designed to prepare him/her for teaching at the secondary-school level.
 Current secondary-school journalism teachers who are in a degree program to improve their journalism teaching skills also are eligible.

 Journalist of the Year Scholarships — varies by state